dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 If your type only exposes a parameterless constructor, then Shell-based apps can't inject dependencies for you.
 Alternatively, if you don't use Shell (for example, implementing navigation manually without using routes) then you'll need to use explicit dependency resolution.

-The dependency injection container can be explicitly accessed from an `Element` through its `Handler.MauiContext.Service` property, which is of type `IServiceProvider`:
+The dependency injection container can be explicitly accessed from an `Element` through its `Handler.MauiContext.Service` property, which is of type <xref:System.IServiceProvider>:

 ```csharp
 public partial class MainPage : ContentPage